Offers the highly prestigious Master’s of Laws qualification

 Each taught module is assessed by two pieces of work, each worth 50% of the overall course assessment.

-Although each taught module has its own assessment styles, all assessments will be design to enable students to demonstrate their advanced knowledge and skill, and may include:
+Although each taught module has its own assessment styles, all assessments are designed to enable students to demonstrate their advanced knowledge and skill, and may include:

 Donal Loftus - Course Leader